 - 4.5.1 Personnel.
 No person can hold more than one position on the jury for any single event.
 Competitors may not serve as jury members.
 Nonvoting members include the chief of start and chief of finish.
 The same jury may be used for both men's and women's events.
-The jury for each event shall be made up of the following voting members: - 4.5.1.1 The technical delegate, who serves as chair and who has the deciding vote in the case of a tie vote including his or her own vote; - 4.5.1.2 The chief of race: - 4.5.1.3 The referee: and - 4.5.1.4 The coaches' representative.
+The jury for each event shall be made up of the following voting members: - 4.5.1.1 The technical delegate, who serves as chair and who has the deciding vote in the case of a tie vote including his or her own vote; - 4.5.1.2 The chief of race: - 4.5.1.3 The referee; and - 4.5.1.4 The coaches' representative.
 (The alternate coaches' representative shall vote only if a decision is required concerning a competitor from the coaches' representative's school.)
 (See Rule 4.4.2.4.)

-The coaches' representative and alternate representative shall not have the responsibility to disqualify a competitor during the running of the race.
+The coaches' representative and alternate representative shall not have the responsibility to disqualify a competitor during the running of the race finish areas; and inspection of established course-control and crowd-control barriers;